nodesource/node-native-api/tcp.md

 ## Class `TCP`

-The `TCP` class allows creation of a TCP server.
+The `TCP` class creates a TCP handle.

 **NOTE:** This spec does not contain the entire API that currently exists in Node.
 Instead only those things that are new/critical/different.